 Talk about exaggeration!
-Think for a moment about the concept of debtor's prison - you're in jail, you're busy being tortured and thus neither available for nor in any shape to work, so you have no income whatsoever.
+Think for a moment about the concept of debtor's prison - you're in jail, where you are busy being tortured, and thus unavailable for work, which means you aren't eligible for EI benefits, so you have no income whatsoever.
 At the average salary we used above of \$30,000 per year, it would take just under 50 million working days (6 per week) to gross the half-trillion - and that's approximately 150,000 years, give or take a millennia or two!
 The actual time required to repay the loan is half-a-million days divided by daily income, but since there's no income at all while being tortured in the king's debtor's prison, then the time is half-a-million divided by zero, which as Philip would confirm is an infinitely large number (as if 150,000 years isn't!).

 So, from our analysis, it's abundantly clear that:

-- 1. the first slave owes an impossible amount, and is forgiven the entire amount - 2. the same slave is owed little, but does not forgive even a penny - 3. that ungrateful wretch suffers forever as a consequence and we can readily reach the intended conclusion that it is infinitely better to forgive than not to forgive.
-I think we get the point - never mind how many times, it is the forgiving that is important here!
+- 1. the first slave owes an impossible amount, and is forgiven the entire amount - 2. the same slave is owed little, but does not forgive even a penny - 3. that ungrateful wretch suffers forever and we can readily reach the intended conclusion that it is infinitely better to forgive than not to forgive.
+As I said, forgiving is definitely important!

 And while we can nod in agreement that forgiving is important, we also can agree, I think, that it is really, really hard to do.
-As we slip back from the unreal world of the parable into the real world in which we live, we rediscover a world often full of injustice, of people who demand much and give little, of people who seem to abuse forgiveness, who soak forgiveness up like a battery recharge on the way to the next "sinning against", and we ask, like Peter, how many times do we forgive the sister or brother in faith who sins against us.
+We return quickly from the unreal world of the parable to the real world in which we live, a world seemingly full of injustice, of people who demand much and give little, of people who seem to abuse forgiveness, to soak it up like a battery recharge on the way to the next "sinning against", and we ask, like Peter, how many times do we forgive the sister or brother in faith who sins against us.
 Peter apparently heard the unusual message that the 'final' step in dealing with such a person was to treat them with tolerance and acceptance, which implied forgiving them.
-However, it is simply not possible to tolerate someone, let alone accept them, if there is some smoldering resentment burning under the surface, because the heat of that resentment almost always erupts in a fiery display of hatred and vengeance.
+It's simply not possible to tolerate someone, let alone accept them, if there is some smoldering resentment burning under the surface, because the heat of that resentment almost always erupts in a fiery display of hatred and vengeance.
 Peter heard, and obviously understood, that continuing, ongoing forgiveness was being called for, and he realized how difficult that could and would be.
 "How many times?" he asks.